Tutoriels Backend

 http://localhost:192.168.100.1/

-I add two files that will be useful to you
+I am adding two files that will be useful to you.

 - an example of an nginx.conf configuration file

-The script is to be added in package.json
+The following script is to be added in package.json

 user www-data;